Ultrasonographic Evaluation of The Equine Musculoskeletal System

 Diagnostic ultrasonography was introduced in the early 1980s as a practical imaging modality to evaluate soft tissue injuries of the equine limb.
-It continues to be used extensively for evaluation of tendon and ligamentous structures, and to identify, confirm, and monitor soft tissue injury.
-The basic objective of an ultrasonographic evaluation is to characterize the morphological changes in the soft tissue structures and bony surfaces of anatomic areas of interest that may not be as efficiently evaluated using other imaging modalities.
-Using unltrasound, size, shape, echogenicity (whiteness or brightness of a structure), fiber pattern, and surrounding inflammatory reaction of almost any structure can be recorded and evaluated.
-Ultrasonography findings are reviewed carefully in conjunction with clinical examination, radiographic finding, bone scans, and MRI to come to the proper musculoskeletal diagnoses of our equine athlete patients.
+It continues to be used extensively for evaluation of tendonous and ligamentous structures, to identify, confirm, and monitor soft tissue injury.
+The basic objective of an ultrasonographic evaluation is to characterize the morphological characteristics of the soft tissue structures and bony surfaces of each designated anatomical structure.
+The goal is to determine the size, shape, echogenicity (whiteness or brightness of a structure), fiber pattern, and surrounding inflammatory reaction of any structure.
+Next, these findings are considered carefully in conjunction with the clinical examinations and the current athletic use of the horse.